radekkozak/letter-template/README.md

 SMTP_HOST=smtp.gmail.com # or whatever mail service you use SMTP_PORT=465 # or some other
-SMTP_SECURE=true # in most cases set this to true if you are connecting to port 465.
-For port 587 or 25 keep it false
+SMTP_SECURE=true # in most cases set this to true if you are connecting to port 465

 SMTP_USERNAME=username
 SMTP_PASSWORD=password